sgregson/dotfiles-md/README.md

 # Literate Dotfiles

-Every code block in a folder of Markdown can be compiled, symlinked, or run.
+Store your new mac in a folder of Markdown can be compiled, symlinked, or run.

 ## Usage

-> Requires NodeJS to be installed
+**Requires: NodeJS**

+> NOTE: Installation & usage is likely to change in the future

+1. Install with `npm install -g dotfiles-md` (installs as a global binary)
-1. navigate to your folder of markdown files
+1. Navigate to your folder of markdown files
-1. Run `npx dot-md`
+1. Run with `dotfiles-md`

-## Installation
+## Contributing

 It's recommended to run the command line tool via `npx` rather than installing a local copy.

-> To use offline, `npm i -g dot-md` and run with `npx dot-md --no`.
-NOTE: this will not auto-update

 Read CONTRIBUTING.md for contributing code changes or installing locally.